 configurations.
 Make sure you have a backup before running and ensure that R6 is

-Before running this process for the first time download and run XML Report Dic2 (click
+Before running this process for the first time run Report Dic2 Statistics.
+For R6

 Create a folder to hold the upgrades.
 This can be on a workstation or on a server,

 but make sure you have both read and write access to the folder.